kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 5 and 6.md

 15. The following processes are being scheduled using a preemptive, priority-based, round-robin scheduling algorithm.
     ![[Pasted image 20230309135509.png]]
     	    Each process is assigned a numerical priority, with a higher number indicating a higher relative priority.
-The scheduler will execute the highestpriority process.
+The scheduler will execute the highest priority process.
 For processes with the same priority, a round-robin scheduler will be used with a time quantum of 10 units.
 If a process is preempted by a higher-priority process, the preempted process is placed at the end of the queue.

-	    -   Show the scheduling order of the processes using a Gantt chart.
+	    -   Show the scheduling order of the processes using a Gantt chart. p1(done)->p2(5, 15 left) ->p3(10, 10 left, overall time is 30)->p4(10, 10 left, overall time is 40) -> p3(5, 5 left, overall time is 45)->p5(5, done, overall time is 50) ->p4(5, 5 left, overall time is 55)->p6(15, done, overall time is 70)->p3(5, done, overall time is 75)->p4(5, done, overall time is 80)->p2(15, done, overall time is 95)

-	    -   What is the turnaround time for each process?
+	    -   What is the turnaround time for each process? take all processes, when it has arrived and when it finished.

 	    -   What is the waiting time for each process?

 16. Which of the following scheduling algorithms could result in starvation?
 	    -   First-come, first-served
 	    Will not, since each process will get time on the CPU eventually, as it is just a que that takes 1 by 1 without ordering elements
 	    -   Shortest job first
 	    Can lead to starvation if processes with less CPU-burst keep coming than a specific process
 	    -   Round robin
 	    If it is priority based, and processes with higher priority than a specific task, a process can be starved if it has low priority.
-Else if it is **first-come first-served**-fashion then there cannot be starvation
+Else if it is **first-come first-served**-fashion then there cannot occur starvation
 	    -   Priority
 			yes, look answer to round robin